smoltcp-rs/smoltcp/README.md

   * Cached ARP entries expire after one minute.
   * 802.3 frames and 802.1Q are **not** supported.
   * Jumbo frames are **not** supported.
+* IP
+  * Unicast, broadcast and multicast packets are supported.
+* IEEE 802.15.4 + 6LoWPAN (experimental)
+  * Unicast, broadcast and multicast packets are supported.
+  * ONLY UDP packets are supported.

 ### IP layer